guyreuveni33/OCamlExplorations/README.md

-# OCaml Code Overview
+# OCaml Code Overview: OCamlExplorations

-This document provides an overview of the functionality implemented across four OCaml files: `lists.ml`, `trees.ml`, `variants.ml`, and `hardquestions.ml`.
-Each file contains functions and type definitions for various operations, including list manipulation, binary search tree construction, and working with custom types representing geometric shapes.
+This document serves as an overview for the first assignment in the "Programming Languages" course (קורס שפות תכנות).
+It details the functionality implemented across four OCaml files: lists.ml, trees.ml, variants.ml, and hardquestions.ml.
+Each file addresses different aspects of programming concepts, from list manipulation and binary search tree construction to defining and working with custom types representing geometric shapes.

 ## `lists.ml` - Working with Lists